DesignStreaks/ToyRobot2/README.md

   without changing the position of the robot.
 - REPORT will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.
+- BLOCK will render a position on the table as uninhabitable, preventing the robot from accessing that position.

 - A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.